5:150-AP1- Personnel Records

 Restrictions on Information that May Be Kept

 The District will not gather or keep a record of an employee’s associations, political activities, publications, communications, or non-employment activities, unless the employee submits the information in writing or authorizes the District in writing to keep or gather such records.
 However, the District may gather or keep records in an employee’s personnel file concerning: (1) activities or associations with individuals or groups involved in the physical, sexual, or other exploitation of a minor, or (2) activities occurring on the District’s premises or during the employee’s working hours that interfere with the performance of the employee’s duties or activities, or those of other employees, regardless of when and where occurring, that constitute criminal conduct or may reasonably be expected to harm the District’s property, operations or educational process, or programs, or that could, by the employee’s actions, cause the District financial liability.
-820 ILCS 40/9, amended by P.A.
-101-531.
+820 ILCS 40/9.

 Access to Employee Records and Correction Requests